tubaplayerdis/Titan-Select/README.md

 ### Adding to your project

-In the include directory of your pros project, create a folder called titanselect then add the titanselect.hpp file to that folder.
+First, download titanselect.hpp, Then, in the include directory of your pros project, create a folder called titanselect then add the titanselect.hpp file to that folder.
 Now, your all ready to start using Titan-Select.

 ### Showcase